mortizm1988/lecture_financial_statements_analysis/topic_3_investing.md

 - Purchased intangible assets are recorded at historical cost
 - Internally generated intangible assets are expensed as incurred
   - R&D cost (at least in the US and R in most of Europe)
-  - why?
+  - Why?
 Accounting conservatism: too much uncertainty about the future benefits of these assets
-- Exceptions: software development costs are capitalized, also some identifiable intangible assets such as patents, trademarks, etc.
+- Exceptions: Software development costs are capitalized, also some identifiable intangible assets such as patents, trademarks, etc.
-  - The capitalized costs of these cases may include legal fees, design and testing costs, registration fees, and other direct expenditure.
+  - The capitalized costs of these cases may include legal fees, design and testing costs, registration fees, and other direct expenditures.
-  - Once the patent is granted and capitalized, it is then amortized over its useful/legal life.
+  - Once the patent is granted and capitalized, it is amortized over its helpful/legal life.

 ---
-:mag_right: Notes "5.
-Goodwill and other intangible" in Colgate's 10-K
+:mag_right: Example Colgate 2022

 ![](Slides/../topic_3_img/colgate_intangible.png)